 The direct support professional’s responsibilities are to provide support and skill-building activities to people with severe, prolonged mental illness and intellectual disabilities, treating all consumers in their care with dignity and respect.
 Teaching independent living skills per treatment plan includes but is not limited to:

 - Adult Living Skills – Personal hygiene, housekeeping, meal preparation, and budgeting.

 - Social Integration Skills – Communications, conflict resolution, and social interaction.

 - Community Integration Skills – Resource identification and utilization.

-- DSPs provide assistance with personal care including bathing, dressing, and feeding as appropriate.
+- Assist with personal care, including bathing, dressing, and feeding.

-- DSPs develop and encourage consumers’ integration into the community.
-DSPs transport consumers to community locations including (but not limited to) banks, libraries, physicians’ offices, stores, and churches, as appropriate.
+- Transport consumers to community locations including, but not limited to, banks, libraries, physicians’ offices, stores, and churches, as appropriate.

-- DSPs use active listening techniques to provide emotional support conducive to consumers’ growth and wellbeing.
+- Use active listening techniques to provide emotional support conducive to consumers’ growth and wellbeing.

-- DSPs identify consumers’ needs and develop a treatment plan with the administrator to address them.
+- Identify consumers’ needs and develop a treatment plan with the administrator to address them.

-- DSPs attend staff meetings, supervision, and in-service training as scheduled.
+- Attend staff meetings, supervision, and in-service training as scheduled.

-- DSPs utilize QBS Safety Care techniques to maintain safety for individuals being served.
+- Utilize QBS Safety Care techniques to maintain safety for individuals served.

 Job Type: Hourly Support Staff

 Required Education: High school or Equivalent